andymac1091/CASA0005book/docs/03-prac3.md

 <img src="03-prac3_files/figure-html/unnamed-chunk-20-1.png" width="672" />

-However we have a bit more control with ggplot
+However we have a bit more control with ggplot...

 ### Histogram with ggplot

-Firstly we need to make our raster into a data.frame to be compatible with ggplot2..
+Firstly we need to make our raster into a data.frame to be compatible with ggplot2

 ```r